You can find my articles in English (and 8 other languages ;-)) in the Press Section.

 Here is my Bio/Résumé in English.
 Many thanks to Elaine from Québec for the help!

-Mini Bio: Co-author of Untouchables?
-(Intouchables?)
-(Balland Publishing), Lise Bouvet graduated in Political Science (IEP Paris), Arabic Literature (INALCO) and Philosophy, notably Aesthetics (Art Theory) (Paris X/IV, La Sorbonne).
+Mini Bio: Co-author of « Untouchables?
+People, Justice & Impunity » (Balland Publishing), Lise Bouvet graduated in Political Science (IEP Paris), Arabic Literature (INALCO) and Philosophy, in Aesthetics (Art Theory) (Paris X/IV, La Sorbonne).
 She has been working about violence against women since 1997, including sexual harassment, domestic violence, and the sex industry.
-She co-directed the campaign against rape « No Justice No Peace » after the first DSK cases in 2011-2012.
+She co-directed the campaign against rape « No Justice No Peace » after the first DSK trials in 2011-2012.
 She is the past coordinator of Ressources Prostitution, an international abolitionist network, and one of its current translator of anglophone feminist articles, as well as curator of the website’s digital archives.
 She is also a photographer, a jazz fan, and a tea addict.

 Complete Bio :